locka99/opcua/README.md

 The following services are supported fully, partially (marked with a *) or as a stub / work in progress (marked !).
 That means a client may call them and receive a response.

-Anything else is unsupported.
-Calling an unsupported service will terminate the session.
-Partial / stub implementations are expected to receive implementations over time.

 * Discovery service set
     * GetEndpoints